kithogun666dunnel/devTinder/homework.md

-js object and JSON (DIFFERENCE BITCH) add the express.json middleware to your app make your signup apo dynamic to recive data from end users
+js object and JSON (DIFFERENCE BITCH) add the express.json middleware to your app make your signup apo dynamic to recive data from end users user.findone  with duplicate email ids, which object will be returned API GET USER BY EMAIL
+API FEED API ---= GET/ feed  get all the users from the database API -- GET user by ID create a delete user API
+CREATE A API TO UP[DATE DATA OF A USER] explore the mongoose documenntation for model mrethods what are options i model.fin don wand update method expore more anout it API update the uiser wiotjh email id